ctb/titus-blog/src/2017-data-implies-software.rst

 If I don't know exactly what statistical cutoffs were used to extract information from this data set by others, then the data set is much less useful.
-(I can't make my own determination as to whether those cutoffs were *good* cutoffs, but if I don't know what they were, I'm stuck.)
+(I can make my own determination as to whether those cutoffs were *good* cutoffs, but if I don't know what they were, I'm stuck.)

 If I don't have access to the custom software that was used in